 Types of Sunscreens

-Sunscreens and sunblocks are regulated by the Food and Drug Administrations.
+Sunscreens and sunblocks are regulated by the Food and Drug Administration.
 There are primarily two types of sunscreens - Chemical and Mineral sunscreen.
 Originally, the FDA was primarily only worried about sunburn due to its potential risk of skin cancers.
-So in doing their research, they approved14 molecules as safe against sunburn from UVB rays.
-In more recent years, the FDA has determined that long term exposure to UVA rays is not only just good for a suntan, but rather can cause trouble down the road too, so they have since approved two molecules for UVA protection - zinc oxide (mineral blocker) and avobenzone (chemical filter).
+So in doing their research, they approved molecules as safe against sunburn from UVB rays.
+In more recent years, the FDA has determined that long-term exposure to UVA rays is not only just good for a suntan but can cause trouble down the road too, so they have since approved two molecules for UVA protection - zinc oxide (mineral blocker) and avobenzone (chemical filter).

 The best defense against premature aging and skin cancer is to use sunscreen protection every day, 24/7.
 Apply as directed on the bottle 15-30 minutes before exposure.
 Cover all exposed areas, including hands, feet, ears, neck, etc..
 Reapply frequently - if outdoors, reapply every two hours.
 Use indoors and when driving as well because UVA rays can penetrate through glass.
 Avoid overexposure, find shade, but most importantly, find a sunscreen that works for you and your skin!